RikudouSage/ActivityPub/README.md

 - **none** - no validation takes place
-- **lax** - not as strict as the **strict** mode, leaves out some stuff that is required by the specification but isn't used in real-world scenarios
+- **lax** - not as strict as the **strict** mode, leaves out some stuff that is required by the specification but isn't required in real-world scenarios
 - **strict** - strict adherence to the ActivityPub/ActivityStreams specifications
 - **recommended** - a custom opinionated set of rules, stricter than **strict**, but should prevent you making some mistakes which are technically correct but make no real sense.
 Some bugs are possible for edge cases.